Golf and Alexander Technique

 Golf for the Alexandrian — by Ian McMichael

-I picked up a most interesting article written by a well known and respected golf teacher in the USA:
+Here’s a most interesting article by well known and respected golf teacher, #5 golf teacher in the USA, Hank Haney.

 “I’ve come to understand that the yips are a motor-sensory disorder.
 The brain stops processing the motor skill commands for a certain movement.
 To fix it, you cant try to do the same thing you were doing before.
 You have to do something different.
 You have to create a new pathway in your brain for the task.
 It took a dose of golf reality to make me understand how wrong my approach was after struggling off the tee for 20 years”.
-Driver Tips ex Golf Digest, August 2004 — by Hank Haney — no. 5 golf teacher in the USA.
+Driver Tips ex Golf Digest, August 2004.

-Set below is another article … from ‘Golf and Life’ a book written by Jack Nicklaus and Dr. John Tickell from pages 118/119.
+And here’s another article by Jack Nicklaus and Dr. John Tickell from ‘Golf and Life’ pages 118/119.

 “There are six hundred or so muscles and one hundred and eighty or more joints in your body and they can all hurt.
 The spine is the most critical piece in the whole setup if you want longevity on a golf course.